 Save the Children has been in Pakistan, where many people are suffering, for more than 30 years.
 The average parent in Pakistan earns $3 a day, and the average girl drops out of school by the time she reaches the age of seven.
 Pakistan also has a high under-five death rate: 86 out of 100 children die before they reach the age of five.

 Pakistan has benefitted from the work of Save the Children.
-Save the Children provided shelter kits and food to some of the 250,000 people who were forced to flee from their homes due to the fighting between the Pakistani government and armed groups in the Khyber Agency.
+They have provided shelter kits and food to some of the 250,000 people who were forced to flee from their homes due to the fighting between the Pakistani government and armed groups in the Khyber Agency.
 Save the Children also helped Pakistanis who were suffering from the effects of the 2010 monsoon floods by providing shelter, medical aid, education, food and other relief.

 According to their website, Save the Children protected 83,109 Pakistani children from harm in 2014 alone.
 They also supported 880,601 children in times of crisis, provided more than 1 million children with a healthy start in life, assisted 42,420 families with feeding their children and gave 158,326 children vital nourishment.